Earth... The Vinyl Frontier

 Last Vestige Music Shop

 The Last Vestige Music Shop is the type of store that record collectors dream about.
 Brightly lit racks, neatly sorted and alphabetized with lots of obscure goodies and no shortage of vinyl.
 In fact there is a "Vinyl Only" back room full of 45s, jazz, and exotica which is only matched by the well-stocked front room.
 None of this even hints at the overstock contained in the store's basement and in owner Jim Furlong's home.
 But you'll have to ask, since these areas are off-limits to the public.
 Prices vary, with more common items at below average and obscure and rare pop and rock at the higher end of the scale.
 Jazz and classical records are priced average to below.
 Here I found two of Irish singer Mary Black's early LP's on her own Dara label for $2 each, and some rare Doug Sahm material (Rough Edges, Groover's Paradise, etc.) in the $15 range.
 Check the ad in Metroland for the occational 25% off sale or the local Yellow Pages for a 20% off coupon.
-There is also a smaller satellite store in Saratoga Springs.

 2. The River Street Beat Shop